-A theme placed at the center of reflection in the conception and implementation of the project was the possible cultural and linguistic gap between the world of school education and the one of vocational training, which could have forced the Peers group to a preliminary negotiation of meanings or to a tiring 'simultaneous translation'.
+A theme placed at the center of reflection in the conception and implementation of the project was the possible cultural and linguistic gap between the world of education and training, which could have forced the Peers group to a preliminary negotiation of meanings or to a tiring 'simultaneous translation'.
 By carrying out the activities it was possible to ascertain that this generally did not occur.